MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementAdvancedThreatProtectionOnboardingStateSummary.md

   - `[UserName <String>]`: The User Name that is being reported
   - `[UserPrincipalName <String>]`: The User PrincipalName that is being reported

-BODYPARAMETER `<IMicrosoftGraphAdvancedThreatProtectionOnboardingStateSummary>`: Windows defender advanced threat protection onboarding state summary across the account.
+`BODYPARAMETER <IMicrosoftGraphAdvancedThreatProtectionOnboardingStateSummary>`: Windows defender advanced threat protection onboarding state summary across the account.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStates <IMicrosoftGraphAdvancedThreatProtectionOnboardingDeviceSettingState[]>]`: Not yet documented
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires
     - `[DeviceId <String>]`: The Device Id that is being reported
     - `[DeviceModel <String>]`: The device model that is being reported